-In website operation, we often need to display information containing rich formatting and media content, such as carefully edited article details, product introductions, or custom pages.
-This content often includes HTML tags, such as image tags<img>And link tags<a>Paragraph tag<p>English.However, if you directly output these contents to the webpage, you might find that they are not rendered as expected, but are displayed as plain text with the HTML tags, which greatly affects the user experience and the aesthetic beauty of the page.
+In website operation, we often need to display information containing rich formatting and media content, such as carefully edited article details, product introductions, or customized pages.
+This content often includes HTML tags such as image tags<img>, link tags<a>paragraph tag<p>However, if you directly output this content to a web page, you may find that it is not rendered as expected, but is displayed as plain text, showing the HTML tags, which greatly affects the user experience and the beauty of the page.

-This default escaping behavior improves security, but for rich text content that we want to be rendered normally, we need to explicitly inform the template engine that this content is safe and can be rendered with confidence.
+This default escaping behavior enhances security, but for rich text content that we want to render normally, we need to explicitly inform the template engine that this content is safe and can be rendered with confidence.

 {{ 你的变量 | safe }}